Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Manage UV mapping and texture coordinates' as the tool's purpose, and the enumerated operations (unwrap, smart_project, etc.) specify the exact actions.
-It distinguishes itself from sibling tools like blender_mesh and blender_textures, which handle other aspects.
+The description clearly states the tool manages UV mapping and texture coordinates, and lists specific operations (unwrap, smart_project, etc.).
+This verb+resource pairing is specific and distinguishes from sibling tools like blender_mesh, blender_textures, etc., which handle other aspects of 3D modeling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.